NDIS services

 Ankle braces are often used in conjunction with footwear and/or orthotics to maximise stability, while still looking good and being simple to use.

-• there are a number of special items available that can make life easier if you or a loved one have a dissability.
-From special shoelaces, velcro attachments, antiblister materials, cushioning, toe props / toe spreaders, long shoe horns and gadgets for just about everything.
+• There are a number of special items available that can make life easier if you or a loved one have a disability.
+From special shoelaces, velcro attachments, anti-blister materials, cushioning, toe props / toe spreaders, long shoe horns and gadgets for just about everything.
 If you have a problem we will have a solution!

 NDIS aids and appliances